-Saroche is comfort, space and a tasteful design
+Saroche charter barge is comfort, space and a tasteful design

-Captain Kevin has designed and built the craft with much skill and attention for your needs.
-The cabins and comfort available will astound you.
-Ideal for charters of 4 to 6 people.
+Captain Jason has totally refitted the barge for 2018.
+The cabin layout and comfort available will astound you.
+The barge is perfect for charters of 4 to 6 people.

 The comfort and space of this very elegant barge give the largest cabins available.
 The design is to the highest standards with respect given to the original lines of this wonderful Luxemotor barge.
 The choice of menus and a very special collection of wines in the private wine cellar make the gourmet cuisine stand apart and above most other cruise trips available, you’ll be taken care of by Jody, one of the finest chefs.